S3-HSDM/Portfolio/Research & Documentation/Authentication.md

 # Authentication

 ## What and Why
 For my IP I created a Hearthstone Deck Maker.
 In this application is it possible for everyone to view all available cards and created decks, but the created decks should only be able to be edited by the user that created it.
 Also to keep the site up-to-date admins or moderators should be able to create, edit or delete Cards, which normal users should have no access to.
 Therefor it is important for users to log in so they can be granted the right permissions to use in the application.
 Therefor I want to research a way to create a secure log in where user credentials are kept safe from non-authorized people.
+So the main question I want to answer is How can I authenticate my users in a secure way?

 ## How
 To execute this research I will make use of the DOT Framework.
 The DOT Framework consists of 5 research strategies.